 - Factors that could influence your decision might be: day-to-day duties in the role; what area of law it is; sector (e.g. public sector, private firm); location; flexibility; salary; organisation (size, values, team); progression; training – it really could be anything!

 - You need to have a good think about these from the beginning of your job search, so that when you get to offer stage you’re confident in your decision.
 Equally, I appreciate priorities might change over the course of the recruitment process, perhaps in unexpected ways, so it’s worth constantly checking in with yourself in terms of your priorities.
 Salary could be the most important thing but after interviewing somewhere with a lower salary, you might love the sound of the job and progression and this might shift what you originally thought was most important to you.

 If you are currently looking for a legal role, please search our latest legal roles.
-If you are interested in discussing this topic further or have any questions, please feel free to contact me on 0161 834 1642 or email me at email@example.com.
+If you are interested in discussing this topic further or have any questions, please feel free to contact us on 0161 834 1642 or find out more here.